 The penalty is applied to the number of days that the installment was not paid.
-For tax year 1999, for example, determine the period of the underpayment by counting the number of days after the due date of the installment to and including the date of payment, or April 15, 2000, whichever is earlier.
-Fiscal year taxpayers use the 15th day of the 4th month following the close of the fiscal year instead of April 15, 2000.
+For tax year 2001, for example, determine the period of the underpayment by counting the number of days after the due date of the installment to and including the date of payment, or April 15, 2002, whichever is earlier.
+Fiscal year taxpayers use the 15th day of the 4th month following the close of the fiscal year instead of April 15, 2002.

-Calendar year taxpayers' payments were due on April 15, June 15, and September 15, 1999, and January 15, 2000.
+Calendar year taxpayers' payments were due on April 15, June 15, and September 15, and January 15 of the following year.
 If the 15th of the month is on a weekend, the payment is due on the next business day.